 The best question to ask yourself in times like this is what can I control?

 If you’re looking for more resources check out this great article on how to save money from your salary.
 It’s a great game plan for those of you just considering this for the first time.
+If your income took a hit take a look at how to make some free money.

 Hopefully this will allow us to invest more if things continue to head south.